MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/reference/app_compat.md

 # Application Compatability in Windows Server Containers

+Is something not on this list?
+Let us know what fails and succeeds in your environment via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

 ## Which applications run in a Windows Server Container

 We have tried to running the following applications in a Windows Server Container.
 These results do not guarantee that the application is working.
 The sole purpose is to share our experience.